When iTunes on your computer doesn't recognize your connected device, follow these steps. Try again after each step:

 - Check that you have the latest software on your Mac or Windows PC.

 - Make sure that your device is turned on.

 - If you see a Trust this Computer alert, unlock your device and tap Trust.
-If you still see the alert, you might need to reset your lockdown folder.

 - Unplug all USB accessories from your computer except for your device.
 Try each USB port to see if one works.
 Then try a different Apple USB cable.